zamange/fndidy_feature_stories/README.md

 1. Fork this repository.
 2. Make your updates or add new user stories in the relevant category.
 3. Create a pull request with a summary of your changes.
-## :bulb: User Story Format
-Each user story follows this structure: